Maine Practice Materials with helpful tips

 Citizen’s Guide to the Maine Courts

-Guide to Small Claims Proceedings:
+Guide to Small Claims Proceedings

 Information for Jurors

-Courts -- Maine (Federal)
+Courts -- Federal

 Official website for the U.S. First Circuit Court of Appeals in Boston